cmasta9/train.3-1/README.md

 Watch the watchers ride the train from station to station and confront the menace in the sky if you dare.

-Do not use assets commercially without permission.
+Do not use assets commercially without permission and/or compensation.
+You may contact the author at cmasta99@gmail.com for all inquiries.